 - When you do have a good year, preserve enough for two years.
 I do this with tomatoes almost every year.
 If you feel that you have too much, you should have enough.

-- Plant crops in containers to avoid soggy garden conditions if you feel that the year is going to be bad.
-You can always water more or less, move the plants into the shade if it is too hot, and generally control the weather conditions effect on your plants better.
+- Plant crops in containers to avoid soggy garden conditions if you feel that the year will be bad.
+You can always water more or less, move the plants into the shade if it is too hot, and generally control the weather condition’s effect on your plants better.

 - If you have a way and the means, you can put up a greenhouse or a hoop house to provide better growing conditions if this seems to be a continuing problem.
 People also have good luck using cold frames and hoop covers in the garden too until the plants get bigger.